What is water polo?

 Is it dangerous?

-This is a common misconception.
 While top-level water polo players can get very aggressive, this does not happen at the beginner or intermediate levels.
 There are many rules governing physical contact and these are strictly enforced.
 Players learn to respect each other in the water and carry this through to their games.
 A cap is worn with protective ear coverings for all games.

 What is the training like?